francescooliva/CarND-Semantic-Segmentation/README.md

 The function optimize is implemented correctly.

 The function train_nn is implemented correctly.
-The loss of the network should be printed while the network is training.
+The final loss of the network is

-### Neural Network Setup And Building

-### Neural Network Training

 # Semantic Segmentation Instructions